meolu/walle-web/docs/config-svn-en.md

 1.Requirements：
 -----------

-1.1 Svn's directory like flowing, or you can create a svn project in [riouxsvn](https://riouxsvn.com) for test
+1.1 Svn's directory like flowing, or you can create a svn project in [riouxsvn](https://riouxsvn.com) for test.

     - branches
     - tags
     - trunk